xraypy/xraylarch/doc/installation.rst

 included with the binary installers above, or on the GSECARS anaconda.org channel.

-Some Epics-based data collection tools use Larch, and require:
+Some Epics-based data collection tools use Larch and require:

    pyepics, psycopg2, epicsscan